kouqhar/npm-roman-numeral/README.md

 "2021"

 > convertRomanToNumber("na256m"));
-"Provide a valid roman character!!!
+"Provide a valid roman character!!!"
-Cause these are invalid roman numerals : [ N,A,2,5,6 ]"
+"Cause these are invalid roman numerals : [ N,A,2,5,6 ]"

 > convertRomanToNumber(6355));
 "You must provide only valid strings!!!"